 Types of Nonprofits: Everything You Need to Know

 There are many types of nonprofit organizations.
-These nonprofits are usually tax-exempt, because they work towards the public interest.
+These nonprofits are usually tax-exempt because they work toward the public interest.
 All assets and income from the nonprofit are reinvested into the organization or donated.
 Depending on the nonprofit’s membership, mission, and structure, different classifications will apply.

 Social Advocacy Groups

 Social advocacy groups are classified under 501(c)(4).
 Social advocacy groups lobby or promote some sort of social or political effort.
 Funds typically come from donations or membership dues.
 Examples of social advocacy groups include Greenpeace, NAACP, ACLU, and the National Organization for Women.
 They also engage in fundraising, lobbying, and efforts to educate the general public about their cause.